Ephibbs/train-chimp/README.md

 - RunPod for fine-tuning that automatically starts and stops when idle, serverless inference
 - Together.ai for serverless lora inference

-## Fun Implementation Detail
+## Fun Design Detail

-Absolutely nothing is stored locally!
-I make use of huggingface's unlimited free public repo hosting to store all training artifacts and reuse their model card tagging system to keep track of metadata on all fine-tuning runs.
-This means you can delete the TrainChimp folder and start fresh or maintain multiple copies on separate machines without losing any of your fine-tuning history or active jobs!
+Absolutely no data is stored locally!
+I make use of huggingface's unlimited free public repo hosting to store all training artifacts and hack their model card tagging system to keep track of all metadata on fine-tuning runs.
+This means you can delete the TrainChimp folder or maintain multiple copies on separate machines without losing or interfering with any of your fine-tuning history or active jobs!

 ## Future plans
-- More model types (e.g. Diffusion, TTS, etc.)
+- Multi-GPU support
 - Add fine-tuning analytics & real-time monitoring with Weights & Biases
-- Automatic evaluations on popular benchmarks (MMLU, HumanEval, etc.), create your own custom benchmarks
+- More GPU providers (AWS, Lambda, Azure, Google Cloud, others?)
-- Multi-GPU support
+- More model types (e.g. Diffusion, TTS, etc.)
-- More GPU providers (AWS, Lambda, Azure, etc.)
+- Automatic evaluations on popular benchmarks (MMLU, HumanEval, etc.), create your own custom benchmarks?

 ## ⚠️ Warning